madhavabk/scmadapter/README.md

 Dependency
 ===========
-patchutils-0.3.2 - This has to be installed and commands need to be available to use by ScmAdapater
+patchutils-0.3.2 - This has to be installed and commands need to be available to use by ScmAdapater patch - Unix command which is used for applying patches.

 Other software use with ScmAdapater
 ===================================